TomNachtigal/Paper-Data-as-the-New-Panacea-/README.md

 # Code:
 We provide the code used to produce our findings in the R Markdown file, including key data objects generated throughout the code.
 Our methodological approach is structural topic modeling, for which we used the STM package (Roberts, Stewart & Tingley, 2019).
-The code includes in-line comments to clarify decisions that have been made throughout and support replicability efforts.
+The code includes in-line comments to clarify decisions that have been made throughout to facilitate replication.

 The code further utilize Google Translate API to translate non-English reforms in the data, see: Google.
 (N.D).
 Cloud Translation - Google Cloud.
 Retrieved [Date Accessed], from https://cloud.google.com/translate.
 To run this section of the code, be sure to obtain appropriate API.
 The dataset included here includes the English version of all reforms included in our analysis.